Volkswagen: 1991–1999

 In 1994, Volkswagen unveiled the J Mays-designed Concept One, a "retro"-themed concept car with a resemblance to the original Beetle, based on the platform of the Polo.
 Due to a positive response to the concept, a production version was developed as the New Beetle, based on the Golf's larger platform.

-In 1995 the Sharan was launched in Europe, the result of a joint venture with Ford, which also resulted in the Ford Galaxy and SEAT Alhambra.
+In 1995, the Sharan was launched in Europe, the result of a joint venture with Ford, which also resulted in the Ford Galaxy and SEAT Alhambra.

-The company's evolution of its model range was continued with the Golf Mk4, introduced at the end of 1997 (North America in 1999), its chassis spawned a host of other cars within the Volkswagen Group; the Volkswagen Bora (the sedan known as the Jetta in the United States), SEAT Toledo, SEAT León, Audi A3, Audi TT, and Škoda Octavia.
+The company's evolution of its model range continued with the Golf Mk4, introduced at the end of 1997 (North America in 1999).
+Its chassis spawned a host of other cars within the Volkswagen group: the Volkswagen Bora (the sedan known as the Jetta in the United States), SEAT Toledo, SEAT León, Audi A3, Audi TT, and Škoda Octavia.
 Other main models during the decade include the Polo, a smaller car than the Golf, and the larger Passat for the segment above the Golf.